quivop/pico-fic/fic_template.md

 And this is some text about the fic.
 Woo!

 To add a fic to the masterlist, save this file with a short, slug-friendly name (e.g. "fic-title" for a fic named "Fic Title") in the `content\fic` folder, then change the values here to suit your fic.
-You'll want to

 <span class="fic-meta">